cjaro/waxxer/documentation.md

    `beforebegin': Before the element itself`;
    `afterbegin': Just inside the element, before its first child`;
    `beforeend': Just inside the element, after its last child.`;
-   `afterend': After the element itself.`.
+   `afterend': After the element itself.`

+* **How to select dynamically from input** - This was a point of issue I'd had with Waxxer up to this point; figuring out how to dynamically pull from the input field was a huge breakthrough in the next steps of this project.

 ## Closing Thoughts